 \paragraph{Contributions in these frameworks} The present article considers the identifiability and stability of the recovery for any $K\geq 1$ in a general and unifying framework.
-As was already mentioned, we do not investigate the possibility to build proved algorithms.
-As will appear in the sequel of the paper, the analogue of the lifting at the core of the algorithms described in the above papers (in particular the papers on phase retrieval and self-calibration) is a {\em tensorial lifting} (see Section \ref{lift-sec}) and involves tensors that cannot be manipulated in practice.
-Also, even when we are able to manipulate the tensors, the computation of the best rank $1$ approximation of such tensors is an open non-convex problem.
-Therefore, there is no numerically efficient and reliable way to extract the "un-lifted" parameters from an optimized tensor.
+As was already mentioned, we do not investigate computational issues.
+As will appear, later the paper, the analogue of the lifting at the core of the algorithms described in the above papers (in particular the papers on phase retrieval and self-calibration) is a {\em tensorial lifting} (see \cref{lift-sec}) and involves tensors that cannot be manipulated in practice.
+Even when we are able to manipulate the tensors, the computation of the best rank $1$ approximation of such tensors is an open non-convex problem.
+Therefore, there is no numerically efficient and reliable way to extract the un-lifted parameters from an optimized tensor.
 Because of that, we have not yet pursued the construction of a numerical scheme based on the tensorial lifting when $K\geq 3$.
 As was already mentioned, at this writing, the success of algorithms for $K\geq 3$ is mostly supported by empirical evidence.
 Proving their efficiency is a wide open problem (see \cite{livni2014computational,haeffele2015global,choromanska2015loss,choromanska2015open,safran2016quality,baldi1989neural,baldi1995learning,kawaguchi2016deep,2018arXiv180206384V}).
-The purpose of the paper is rather to provide guarantees on the stability of the solution when such an empirical success occurs.
+The purpose of the paper is to provide guarantees on the stability of the solution when such an empirical success occurs.

 The specialization of the presented results to problems with $K=2$ leads to necessary and sufficient conditions for the stable recovery.
 This is slightly different from the usual approach.
 Usually, authors provide sufficient conditions and argue their sharpness by comparing the number of samples required by their method and the information theoretic limit (typically, the number of independent variables of the problem).